-Wat Chedi Luang location is on Prakpokklao Road, in the centre of the old city between Chiang Mai Gate and Changpuak Gate.
+Wat Chedi Luang location is on Prakpokklao Road, in the center of the old city between Chiang Mai Gate and Changpuak Gate.
 It is quite easy to find the temple because it is the tallest building in Chiang Mai.
-You can take a songthaew (red trucks operates as shared taxis), the local transport to wat chedi Luang that costs around 30 baht per person.
+You can take a songthaew (red trucks operate as shared taxis), the local transport to wat chedi Luang that costs around 30 baht per person.

 The best time to visit wat chedi Luang Chiang Mai is in the morning or evening to avoid the heat of sunshine.
-Besides wandering around the temple grounds, you can also find a chance having chats with the daily monks.
+Besides wandering around the temple grounds, you can also find a chance to have chats with the daily monks.
 Have you checked your holidays?
-Visit Airpaz to book the flight to wat chedi Luang in Chiang Mai.
+Visit Airpaz to book the flight to wat Chedi Luang in Chiang Mai.